 A REST API is a common way to design a web API around resources such as users, problems, or orders.
 Each resource gets a URL, and HTTP methods such as GET, POST, PATCH, and DELETE tell the server what the client wants to do.
+REST stands for Representational State Transfer: a client sends an HTTP request, the server returns a representation of a resource, and each request should make sense on its own.
+Many REST APIs return JSON, but JSON alone does not make an API RESTful.

-If your system has problems, students, and attempts, those can be resources.
-A resource-oriented API tends to use URLs such as /api/problems/42 or /api/attempts/9001.
+If your system has problems, students, and attempts, those are resources, with URLs such as /api/problems/42 or /api/attempts/9001.
+The HTTP method then says what kind of operation is happening:

 That separation is what makes REST easy to scan.
-The URL says what you are working with.
-The method says what you want to do.
+The URL says what you are working with; the method says what you want to do.

-How a REST API Request Works
+How a Request Actually Flows

-The server reads the request, performs the action, and returns a response.
-That response usually includes a status code such as 200 OK, 201 Created, or 404 Not Found, plus data that describes the result.
+A browser, mobile app, or another service sends a request containing a URL, an HTTP method, optional headers, and sometimes a body.
+The server reads it, performs the action, and returns a response — usually a status code such as 200 OK, 201 Created, or 404 Not Found, plus data describing the result.

-REST API Example: A Math Practice App
+Example: A Math Practice App

 Suppose a math practice app stores algebra problems and student attempts.
+To read problem 4242:

 GET /api/problems/42